 New Student Orientation

 Family Weekend is a time for family members to spend the weekend with their student on campus.
-This year's Weekend has been scheduled for September 28-29, 2018.
+This year's Weekend will take place September 27-28, 2019.
 Click 'Learn More' below for the full weekend schedule.

 This month, the prayer focus is "Calling."
 It is crucial that each student discover and develop the call of God on their lives.
 God has designed each person with a skill set that helps accomplish his purpose in the world.
 Discovering our calling allows one to connect their lives to the mission of God.

 - Pray that each student would hear the call of God to salvation.
 We have several events planned throughout this month that will provide them the opportunity to hear and respond to the gospel.

 - Pray that each student would better understand The way God has design and how that affects his calling for them.